Lot Area Calculator (Square Feet)

 Factor in Setbacks and Easements

-The calculated lot area is the total parcel size, but remember that local zoning ordinances and easements will reduce the usable building area.
+The calculated lot area is the total parcel size.
+Local zoning ordinances typically require 10-25 ft setbacks from property lines, reducing usable building area.
 Always check local regulations before planning construction.

 Understanding Your Property's Dimensions in Square Feet